Hiviexd/AxerBot/legal/PrivacyPolicy.md

 ## 5. How long do you store data?

-We try to keep the duration that we store your data as low as possible.
-At most we store:

-(i) Your login credentials to our Service until you terminate your account.
-(ii) Your user data gathered from inside a chat or social platform for no longer than 30 days, as this is only cached and never saved to disk, this is usually considerably shorter.
-(iii) Your messages gathered from inside a chat or social platform for no longer than 30 days, as this is only cached and never saved to disk, this is usually considerably shorter.

-This excludes message logs as they're not stored on our servers, ever.
+We only store Your Discord ID until you request the deletion of your data.
+We also don't store message logs as they're only cached and never saved to disk, ever.

 ## Final